bg-wa/quantum_testing/sat_solver/README.md

 # Quantum SAT Solver

-This project implements a quantum algorithm for solving Boolean Satisfiability (SAT) problems.
-It uses a hybrid quantum-classical approach combining QAOA principles with SAT-specific optimizations.
+This project implements a quantum algorithm for solving Boolean Satisfiability (SAT) problems using Grover's algorithm.
+It can run on both local simulators and real quantum hardware through IBM Quantum.

 ## Requirements

-- Python 3.8+
+- Python 3.11+
-- Qiskit 0.45.0
+- Qiskit 1.3.1
-- IBM Quantum account (for running on real quantum hardware)
+- qiskit-ibm-runtime 0.34.0
+- qiskit-aer 0.13.3
+- Other dependencies listed in `requirements.txt`

 ## Installation